 Industry fans who rewteet, respond and share your competitors content can be valuable contacts for you.
 Reach out, follow and engage in a natural way with any active industry fans you can identify.

 You're probably already using Customer Relationship Management (CRM) software to keep track of your customers, but you may not know that you can use it for a lot more.
 Consumers regularly share their likes and dislikes on social media; all you have to do is pay attention.

 Related Article: It's Time to Make The Switch: Cloud-Based CRM Solutions

 An analytics program that integrates with your CRM can grab your data and present it in beautiful charts that anyone can understand.
-Use this data to identify patterns, predict trends, and understand customer behavior.
+For informational reporting, you can take this a step further with custom filters.
+Segmenting your contract list by specific demographics allows you to generate an informational report that resolves both your and, more importanltly, your customers' needs.
+Use this data to identify patterns, predict trends and understand customer behavior.

 A sophisticated CRM can even map connections between your contacts.
 You can find out which of your customers attended the same trade show or conference, and tailor a special offer just for them and then send it out via your integrated email program with one click.

 By paying attention to the information your customers share on social media, you can hone in on what they want to talk about and join the conversation.
 If you're lucky, you'll discover what they like about your service or products, and what they hate about it.
 Customers want to know you're paying attention to their concerns, and they appreciate it when you respond.
 Minor complaints are an opportunity to show your customer respect and build trust.

 Related Article: How to Meet Your Big Data Needs Without Crashing Your Budget